 On Almost Any Sunday

-Arizona Yacht Club stages races and race committee training sessions at Tempe Town Lake almost 30 Sunday afternoons every year.
-The start times vary from 2pm in the winter to 4pm in the summer in order to capture the best wind and most favorable temperatures.
+Arizona Yacht Club stages races and race committee training sessions at Tempe Town Lake almost 20 Sunday afternoons every year.
+The start times vary from 2pm to 3pm in order to capture the best wind and most favorable temperatures.
 Most Sundays we’re able to get in three to four races in the space of about two hours.
 See the Notice of Race (NOR) documents posted on the racing page for series information.

 - Sign up to compete using the entry blank or online sign-up you’ll find on the racing page.
-TTL race series begin in September, January, and May, so to catch the series at the start you should sign up about a month in advance.
+TTL race series begin in September and January, so to catch the series at the start you should sign up about a month in advance.

 - Download and read the Notice of Race, Sailing Instructions, and the TTL chart.
 Try to get familiar with the Racing Rules of Sailing —the national and international rules that govern nearly all racing, including ours.
 I highly recommend Dave Perry’s book, Understanding the Racing Rules of Sailing (let me know if that link stops working), which begins with a very brief, mostly understandable explanation of the rules intended for people new to racing.
 Don’t worry if all this seems too complicated and confusing because we all think it is too.